Long Form Content or Short Form Content: Which One Should You Use?

 - Your resources

-- Your goods and/or services
+- How technical your goods and/or services are

 How Does Your Audience Impact The Length of Your Articles?

 Your audience plays a key role in determining the length that your content should be for your content marketing plan.
 You have to decide whether or not your audience is actually interested in reading a lot of information about your industry, business or a particular topic.
 It also helps to look closely at your audience’s intent behind the search for the content.
 Do they require lengthy answers to complex problems, or does the information they want only require a few paragraphs to detail?